-The Centers for Disease Control and Prevention, a Comprehensive Cancer Control National Partner, funds comprehensive cancer control programs to convene and support cancer coalitions, and to evaluate coalition effectiveness.
+The Centers for Disease Control and Prevention (CDC), a member of the Comprehensive Cancer Control National Partnership (CCCNP), funds comprehensive cancer control (CCC) programs to convene and support cancer coalitions and to evaluate coalition effectiveness.
 Cancer coalitions are “comprised of key stakeholders uniquely positioned to achieve cancer plan goals and activities” (CDC, 2016).
-Coalitions are responsible for periodic revision of a state, tribe, territory or jurisdiction cancer plan, and implementation of plan priorities at state or local levels.
+Coalitions are responsible for periodic revision of a state, tribe, territory or jurisdiction cancer plan and implementation of plan priorities at state or local levels.
 A well-functioning cancer coalition is integral to the successful implementation of a cancer plan’s priorities.

-To help maintain and sustain cancer control coalitions, the Comprehensive Cancer Control National Partnership has prioritized initiatives that focus on assisting coalitions achieve a high level of effectiveness in their efforts.
-Central to these initiatives are the core elements of the Nine Habits of Successful Comprehensive Cancer Control Coalitions.
-By using the nine habits, coalitions throughout the nation can become well positioned to successfully develop/update, implement, and evaluate their cancer control plans.
+To help maintain and sustain cancer control coalitions, the Comprehensive Cancer Control National Partnership (CCCNP) has prioritized initiatives that focus on assisting coalitions to achieve a high level of effectiveness in their efforts.
+By providing and coordinating technical assistance and training among National Partners, the CCCNP seeks to assist coalitions throughout the nation to successfully develop/update, implement, and evaluate their cancer control plans.

 Centers for Disease Control and Prevention, National Center for Chronic Disease Prevention and Health Promotion (2016).
 Cancer Prevention and Control Programs for State, Territorial, and Tribal Organizations, CDC-RFA-DP17-1701.